Henry Schade (officer): World War II

+Schade was awarded the Legion of Merit for his work as head of the Carrier Desk during World War II.

-In the middle of 1944, he was sent to Europe as part of the Alsos Mission to evaluate captured German technology and look for evidence of nuclear weapons research.
-The other three naval officers with engineering and foreign language skills chosen for the mission were Captains Jacob Pieter Den Hartog, Albert G. Mumma, and Wendell P. Roop.
-On December 23, 1944, Captain Schade was advanced to the rank of commodore.
+In mid-1944, Schade was sent to Europe as part of the Alsos Mission to evaluate captured German technology and investigate evidence of nuclear weapons research.
+The other three naval officers selected for the mission, all with engineering and foreign language expertise, were Captains Jacob Pieter Den Hartog, Albert G. Mumma, and Wendell P. Roop.
+On December 23, 1944, Schade was promoted to the rank of commodore.

-In January 1945, Commodore Schade was ordered to report to the office of the Chief of Naval Operations for a special reassignment of duty.
-Schade was to create and head a team of scientific and technical specialists to obtain and exploit German science and technologies in areas immediately behind the frontline of fighting in Europe.
-To study the equipment and weaponry employed by the Germans, Schade and his scientists would enter battlefield space left behind by advancing Allied forces.
-The United States Naval Technical Mission in Europe was particularly interested in the capture and study of rocketry and naval technology as German ports and bases were wrested from Hitler's forces.
-Schade initially headquartered the mission in Paris, but this became untenable aa the mission was constantly on the move as Allied forces advanced rapidly into German-occupied territories and then into Germany itself.
-By September 1945, the Mission had grown to almost 900 naval personnel and civilians.
-German submarine technology was found to have especially great value.
+In January 1945, Commodore Schade was ordered to report to the office of the Chief of Naval Operations for a special reassignment.
+He was tasked with creating and leading a team of scientific and technical specialists to secure German science and technology.
+Schade initially headquartered the mission in Paris, but the location proved impractical as the team moved frequently with the advancing Allied forces.
+By September 1945, the mission had expanded to nearly 900 naval personnel and civilians.
+German submarine technology was found to be of especially high value.